rchanpra/blackjack/README.md

 ## User Stories

-- As a user, I want to be able to move the snake.
+- As a user, I want to be able to add a snake game to a list of snake games played.
 - As a user, I want to be able to pick up apples and see the score.
 - As a user, I want to be able to extend the snake.
-- As a user, I want to be able to move the snake faster as the score increases.
+- As a user, I want to be able to speed up the snake as the score increases.
 - As a user, I want to be able to see the history of games played.